Submissions for the Research Conference are DUE by 5 pm PDT, Monday, March 26, 2026.

 Sharing your research and the lessons you learned from conducting that research is critical to the evolution of this area of study and contributes to the overall well-being of our scholarly community.
-We invite submissions of complete research, research-in-progress, and research ideas and proposals.
-We welcome innovative, inspiring research that explores topics related to entrepreneurship and innovations that advance the employment of neurodivergent people.
-Submitted work may be conceptual, analytical, design-oriented, or empirical in nature.
+We invite submissions of completed research, research-in-progress, research ideas, and overview of research grants.
+We welcome innovative, inspiring research that explores topics related to “Building Adaptability and Resilience in the Age of Disruption.”
+Submitted work may be conceptual, critical, analytical, design-oriented, or empirical in nature.
 One goal of the conference is to provide an opportunity to receive constructive feedback to advance and improve your work.
-We strongly encourage submissions relevant to the conference's theme but continue to accept general papers relevant to the preparation, recruitment, persistence, and/or advancement of neurodivergent people in the workplace more broadly.
+We strongly encourage submissions relevant to the conference's theme, but we continue to accept general papers on the preparation, recruitment, persistence, and/or advancement of neurodivergent people in the workplace more broadly.

 Evaluation Criteria